 - The outcome for the mother who gives up her baby may not be positive, and this can lead to continuing emotional problems.

 - New adoption legislation has improved the situation, as the mother can have the possibility of later contact with the child.
-In South Australia, information can be obtained from Adoption and Family Information Service (AFIS) of South Australia - phone 8207 0060
+In South Australia, information can be obtained from Families SA 'Placing a child for adoption in South Australia'.

 - There is more about adoption and foster care on the Pregnancy part of this site.